nathec/nathec/README.md

 ### :man_technologist: About Me :
-  I am a graduate process system engineer with an **MSc from Cranfield University Uk** ,an Energy Analyst and currenlty completing an Udacity Data Analyst program to utilise data analysis skills in the energy sector.
+  I am a graduate process system engineer with an **MSc from Cranfield University Uk** ,currenlty completing an Udacity Data Analyst program to acquire data analysis skill to utilise it in the energy sector.